 top of page

-Christ’s Peace in Ethnic Conflict
+Christ’s Peace in Racial and Ethnic Conflict (updated for 2025)

 Christians who, by their action or inaction, add to the brokenness of the world, seriously undermine our witness to the gospel of peace.